cartant/rxjs-traits/README.md

 # rxjs-traits

-This repo contains the rules that accompany the [`rxjs-traits`](https://github.com/cartant/rxjs-traits) proof-of-concept that [Moshe Kolodny](https://github.com/kolodny) and I have developed - and about which we spoke at RxJS Live London 2020.
+This repo contains the RxJS Traits proof-of-concept that [Moshe Kolodny](https://github.com/kolodny) and I have developed - and about which we spoke at RxJS Live London 2020.

 The repo contains a subset of the RxJS API with the intention that the subset be imported from `"rxjs-traits"` instead of `"rxjs"`.
 For example: